Diet Coke Break: Parodies

 Since it premiered in 1994, the Diet Coke Break campaign has been parodied in adverts for other companies.
 In 1999, 11.30 Appointment was parodied in an advert for the British beer John Smith's.
 As in 11.30 Appointment, the advert shows a topless version of John Smith's mascot (the cardboard cut-out "No Nonsense Man") being lifted in a suspended platform past the window of an office boardroom in a skyscraper.
 A narrator (John Thomson) asks: "Could this be the smoothest way to advertise John Smith's Extra Smooth?"
 The camera then pulls back to reveal that the room's only occupant is an uninterested cleaner vacuuming the floor, to which the narrator answers: "...
 No."

 Seventeen years later, the water company Icelandic Glacial parodied Diet Coke Break in a 2016 advert for their spring water.
 Like Diet Coke Break, the advert begins with a group of women in an office excitedly telling other: "It's 10:30."
 As they gather to look out of a window, an attractive surfer (Brock O'Hurn) emerges from the sea, removes his wetsuit and drinks a bottle of water, as the workers ogle at him.
 The Huffington Post praised Icelandic Glacial for giving the original Diet Coke advert a "queer makeover" by making one of the people at the window a man.

 In 2019, the car manufacturer Vauxhall Motors also parodied Diet Coke Break to promote their new Astra Light model.
 The advert begins similarly to Diet Coke Break, with women working in an office excitedly telling each other that it is "Break time" and then gathering at a window.
 However, rather than gazing at a handsome man, the women are instead watching an Astra Light being driven around a parking lot.
 Promoting the new advert, marketing director Patrick Fourniol described the original Diet Coke Break advert as "truly iconic".

 The campaign was also referenced in "The Red Door", the fourth episode of the British sitcom The IT Crowd.
 In the episode, the character Jen distracts a pair of female workers in an office by telling them there is a builder outside taking off his shirt, "like in ads".
-After the women run over the window to look at the shirtless man, it is revealed that he is actually overweight and unattractive.
+After the women run over to the window to look at the shirtless man, it is revealed that he is actually overweight and unattractive.